SilverAzide/Gadgets/README.md

 * Scales to any desired size.
 * Includes variant gadget that works with [HWiNFO](http://www.hwinfo.com).

+**Top Process Meter**
+* Displays 1 to 10 top processes, ordered by CPU/GPU/RAM/IO utilization.**\***
+* Displays the amount of memory used by each process.
+* Displays graph of total CPU/GPU/RAM/IO utilization (optional).
+* Shows Resource Monitor when gadget is double-clicked.
+* Scales to any desired size.

 **Calendar**
 * Based on [LuaCalendar](https://smurfier.github.io/LuaCalendar/), styled to match the Gadget suite.**\***
 * Supports localized month/day names automatically.